 Peter Koit, CTA, Subject Convenor

-Corporate Tax takes a practical look at complex issues and makes them clear.
-It will help you interpret tax law to prepare advice, analyse and evaluate alternate strategies for situations such as consolidations, effective capital management and tax incentives.
-Not just for corporate groups, but for public and private companies.
+This subject will enable you to interpret tax laws, prepare comprehensive advice, and analyse and evaluate alternative strategies for critical scenarios such as consolidations, effective capital management, and tax incentives.
+This knowledge is invaluable not only for corporate groups but also for public and private companies.

-It also provides the skills to advise clients within a global context, including issues such as BEPS (base erosion profit shifting).
+Corporate Tax will also equip you with the skills to provide insightful guidance to clients within a global context, tackling issues such as BEPS (base erosion profit shifting).